run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-global-manager.md

 Each global event manager contains an EPL for *Information*, *Warning*, and/or *Exception*.
 EPL is an event correlation language used by Esper (Espertech).
-In the initialization of CITSmart Event Monitor, these EPLs are imported into the Esper engine so that a new correlated event will be created each time the condition set in the EPL is satisfied.
-Example of an EPL that correlates between CITSmart Inventory and Nagios events: \@Description ('For any Nagios event that occurs after any Inventory event in the last 10 minutes) select \* from pattern [every a = EventCheckInventory- \> b = EventServiceNagios where timer: within (10minutes)].
+In the initialization of 4biz Event Monitor, these EPLs are imported into the Esper engine so that a new correlated event will be created each time the condition set in the EPL is satisfied.
+Example of an EPL that correlates between 4biz Inventory and Nagios events: \@Description ('For any Nagios event that occurs after any Inventory event in the last 10 minutes) select \* from pattern [every a = EventCheckInventory- \> b = EventServiceNagios where timer: within (10minutes)].